 Shawn Achor’s 6 Daily Happiness Exercises

-With many states following a “Stay At Home” order, we know the majority of you are working from home (WFH) during the COVID-19 pandemic.
-We’re glad you’re practicing social distancing, but that doesn’t mean you need to be in social isolation.
+With a majority of Americans working from home (WFH) during the COVID-19 pandemic, we need a reminder that social distancing doesn’t need to mean social isolation.
 We are a social species, and isolation is not healthy for long periods of time.
 So, we’ve got 6 daily happiness exercises for your team.
-Leaders who accentuate the positive and encourage employees to practice self-care will have stronger teams when we return to our offices.
+Leaders who accentuate the positive and encourage employees to practice self-care will have stronger teams when we emerge from the pandemic.

 According to an interview with Achor in Forbes, “Happiness is not the belief that everything is great, happiness is the belief that change is possible.
-In Before Happiness I define happiness as ‘the joy one feels striving for one’s potential.’
-Small mental victories, especially in a rough economy, led us to a cascade of success based on positive changes.”
+In Before Happiness, Achor defines happiness as “the joy one feels striving for one’s potential.”
+Small mental victories, especially during rough times, are a matter of choice.

 Achor explores a different way of thinking and creating happiness.
 Instead of thinking that success or accomplishment creates happiness, he posits that happiness drives performance.
 If we exercise our mind, that makes us more positive.
 Turns out, a positive mindset makes us happier and more successful.